Non-supersymmetric String Models from Anti-D3-/D7-branes in Strongly Warped Throats: Warped Anti-D3- and D7-branes

 In the presence of non-Abelian anti-D3-branes, there are extra would-be gaugini apart from the goldstino and their anomaly-mediated mass is\footnote{If one considers the effects of a non-zero axio-dilaton F-term, the gaugino mass contribution is at most of order $\smash{m_{1/2}^{\overline{\mathrm{D3}}} \sim (3 \hat{m}^{w}_{3/2} / 2 a \mathcal{V}^{2/3})}$ \cite{Aparicio:2015psl}, so it is usually subleading with respect to the anomaly-mediated one.}

 \item For the intersecting state scalars, which classically are vanishing, in principle the full anomaly-mediated mass term is

-where the Yukawa term contribution has been ignored, in the anomalous dimension, due to a smaller volume and the warp factor suppression, i.e. $g_a^2 \gg y$.
+where $\smash{\delta_y \dot{m}^2_{\varphi}}$ represents the Yukawa coupling-dependent contribution.
+This scales as $\smash{\delta_y \dot{m}^2_{\varphi} \sim y \overline{y} (b' g^2 + b'' y \overline{y})}$.
+For anti-D3-branes and localised D7-branes, one finds the scalings $g^2 \sim g_s$ and $y \sim g_s^{1/2}$, while for extended D7-branes the anti-D3-brane terms, unchanged, are the dominating ones.
+So the leading gauge coupling- and Yukawa coupling-dependent corrections have the same parametric dependence, and in the following the focus is going to be on the former for simplicity.
+In particular, notice that these tend to be negative-definite in quasi-realistic constructions with $b<0$, and they therefore compete with the positive-definite $\alpha'$-induced correction.
 So, for a D7-brane wrapping a 4-cycle extending along the throat, the leading order anomaly-mediated scalar mass is dominated by the anti-D3-brane contribution and reads

 On the other hand, for a D7-brane wrapping a 4-cycle localised at the tip of the throat, the leading order term is